 ANXI TGY is processed in the modernist low-oxidation style.
 Where heavily oxidized tieguanyin requires several rounds of bruising, roasting, and rolling, qing xiang TGY is defined by a process called ti xiang ("magnify fragrance").
 This step sees the raw leaf tumbled in rotating steel barrels with fans blowing air at either end.
-This simultaneously withers and oxidizes the tea, and encourages rapid bruising to release tea juices that, once dried, are responsible for this tea's aroma, sweetness, and tang.
+This simultaneously withers and oxidizes the tea, and encourages rapid bruising to release liquid compounds that, once dried, are responsible for this tea's aroma, sweetness, and tang.
 Finally, the leaves are packed in small cloth bags and hand-rolled to the signature crinkle shape of TGY.
-Skilled qing xiang TGY craftspeople achieve an slightly heavier bruise along the edges of the leaves, apparent on the dry leaf.
+Skilled qing xiang TGY craftspeople achieve a slightly heavier bruise along the edges of the leaves, apparent on the dry leaf.

 This lot is purposefully mild, emphasizing the natural profile of Alan's clean leaves and presenting ample sugars and florality in the cup.
 Lovers of tangy TGY will appreciate our project version.
 Alan's expert timing and manual rolling produces a darker yellow liquor with more to offer (relative to bland, nuclear green versions produced on dead soils closer to central Anxi).
 Flash steep with medium-hot water for vegetal sweetness.
 Longer steeps will produce a heartier finish with more flowers and subtle tannins.